jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This step creates a total of 7 vaults distributed across 4 different token types:
+This step calls a couple of instructions in Jito vault program and Jito restaking program to create a total of 7 vaults distributed across 4 different token types:

 - 3 vaults for TKN1 (base weight)
 - 2 vaults for TKN2 (double weight)